ZcashFoundation/zebra/book/src/dev/rfcs/0004-asynchronous-script-verification.md

     spend_restriction: SpendRestriction,
 }

+/// Consensus rule:
-/// A transaction with one or more transparent inputs from coinbase transactions
+/// "A transaction with one or more transparent inputs from coinbase transactions
-/// MUST have no transparent outputs (i.e.tx_out_count MUST be 0). enum SpendRestriction {
+/// MUST have no transparent outputs (i.e.tx_out_count MUST be 0)." enum SpendRestriction {
     /// The UTXO is spent in a transaction with transparent outputs SomeTransparentOutputs,